nonomal/Fail2Ban-Report/README.md

 > This Version adds Authentication and Multiserver-Support as Core-Features.
 >
 > Therefore, a lot was reworked, to fit the new Multiserver Structure and Application-Authentication as well as there is a new /endpoint/ to sync your Servers that are running Fail2Ban with Fail2Ban-Report.
+If interested, read the [Syncronisation-Concept](Docs/Sync-Concept.md) and about the [Chain of Trust](Docs/chain-of-trust.md).

 ---